II. Pathophysiology

 - Necrotic bone is identified on presentation (contrast with inflammation in Acute Osteomyelitis)

 III.
-Symptoms and signs
+Findings: Symptoms and Signs

 - Presentation may be delayed 6 weeks or more after symptom onset